Raisbeck Aviation High School: Athletics and physical education

-RAHS does not offer Physical Education (PE) classes but has an ultimate frisbee team with the name Turbulence.
-It runs through DiscNW, a frisbee organization in the pacific northwest and has teams run through three seasons, all students must earn state-mandated credits in Physical Education and Health to meet in order to graduate.
+All students must earn state-mandated credits in Physical Education and Health to meet in order to graduate.
 Students participate in athletics at their "home" high school or school district.

 Credit is offered for legitimate athletic participation and individual fitness programs where a student participates in a club or intramural sport or develops his/her structured fitness program.
 Health classes are offered by the school and are available on-line.

 There are no on-site outdoor play areas or playfields and there is no gymnasium; the indoor Commons space does convert into basketball practice courts.
-The school offers an after-school Ultimate Frisbee team, led by parents and volunteer staff.
+The school offers an after-school ultimate frisbee team with the name Turbulence.
+It runs through DiscNW, a frisbee organization in the Pacific Northwest and has teams run through three seasons.

 Admission

 Since the 2016 student admissions, an Admissions lottery process used in charter schools was implemented by the Superintendent's mandate.